acconeer/acconeer-python-exploration/UNRELEASED_CHANGELOG.md

 ### Fixed
 - A111: Perform handshake on multiple baudrate even when overriding baudrate
 - A111: Fix bug with not being able to untick override baudrate option
+- A111: Bug in acconeer.exptool.app --purge-config which caused a crash